MelchiorDahrk/Expedition32/readme.md

 "3D Character: Creepy Statue" (https://skfb.ly/pB8NW) by General of Thailand is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).
 "3D Asset: Creepy Statue" (https://skfb.ly/pBusE) by General of Thailand is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).

+## Usage
+You are free to:
+Adapt - remix, transform, and build upon the material for use in The Elder Scrolls III: Morrowind

+Under the following terms:
+Attribution - You must give appropriate credit.
+Non-Commercial - You may not use the material for commercial purposes (i.e. no payment of monetary compensation as a condition for the download).
+Exceptions - The following assets are not free to use:
+* whitepath01.nif
+* whitepath02.nif
+* whitepath03.nif
+* whiteramp01.nif
+* whiteramp02.nif
+* whiteramp03.nif
+* moldpath01.nif
+* moldpath02.nif
+* moldpath03.nif
+* moldramp01.nif
+* moldramp02.nif
+* moldramp03.nif

+If author(s) is/are not able to be contacted through a reasonable effort, Then you are free to copy and redistribute the material in its entirety for use in The Elder Scrolls III: Morrowind

 ## Changelog
 1.0.0 - Initial release